 What Kind of Content Can I Post?

-LinkedIn allows users to include rich media in their content, which can be images or even video.
+The platform allows users to include rich media in their content, which can be images or even video.
 It can also include PDF, PowerPoint or Word document uploads.
-LinkedIn provides a great way of offering these “grammar/vocab cheat sheets” or a useful infographic as a “freebie” to build your social following.
+LinkedIn is therefore a great way of offering grammar/vocab “cheat sheets”, explainer infographics, or study worksheets as a “freebie” to build your social following.

-The two basic kinds of content are “posts” and “articles”.
+The two most common kinds of content are “posts” and “articles”.
 Posts are short form content and limited to 1300 characters.
 Articles on the other hand are intended for long form content, up to 125,000 characters.
-Articles tend to be displayed more prominently than posts on your LinkedIn profile page and in your author by-line.
+Articles which you’ve created tend to be displayed more prominently than posts on your LinkedIn profile page and in your author by-line.

 LinkedIn’s articles and posts are a way to show the world that:

 Articles have a longer shelf life than posts on LinkedIn.
-You can access analytics about user engagement for each of your articles over the last two years versus just the last 60 days for posts.
+You can access analytics about user engagement for each of your articles over the last 720 days versus the last 180 days for posts.
 LinkedIn’s analytics will reveal information about the people who have viewed your article, including:

-LinkedIn’s analytics can be a great source of information for hyper targeting potential new students.
+LinkedIn’s analytics can be a great source of information for targeting potential new students.

 Get ESL Students by Searching LinkedIn Profiles

-- Can be easily segmented by the LinkedIn’s filters
+• Can be easily segmented by LinkedIn’s filters

 The Google “Site:LinkedIn.com” Hack

 Almost all of those “out of your network” member listings still show a company name and a job title.
 The ones with a profile image are the best.
-You can use a simple hack to work around LinkedIn.
+You can use a simple hack to by-pass LinkedIn’s network restrictions.

-Profiles on LinkedIn are indexable by Google (this is the default.
-It can be disabled but few people do so).
-So it’s possible to just copy the job title and company name and do a “site search” of LinkedIn through Google using the company name and title you’ve just scraped.
+Profiles on LinkedIn are indexable by Google.
+This is the default.
+It can be disabled but few people do so.
+Therefore, it’s possible to copy the job title and company name and do a “site search” of LinkedIn through Google using the company name and title you’ve just scraped.

 Let’s do an example.